 What is FRAGSTATS?

 FRAGSTATS is a computer software program designed to compute a wide variety of landscape metrics for categorical map patterns.The original software (version 2) was released in the public domain during 1995 in association with the publication of a USDA Forest Service General Technical Report (McGarigal and Marks 1995).
 Since then, hundreds of professionals have enjoyed the use of FRAGSTATS.
 Due to its popularity, the program was completely revamped in 2002 (version 3).
 Recently, the program was upgraded to accommodate ArcGIS10 (version 3.4).
 The latest release (version 4) reflects a major revamping of the software, with a completely redesigned architecture intended to support the addition of cell-level metrics and surface pattern metrics, among other things.
-The current release of version 4 (v4.1) has essentially the same functionality as version 3, but with a new user interface that reflects the redesign of the model architecture and support for additional image formats, and is simply an interim release for individuals that work with ArcGIS10 until the release of version 4.2 featuring many of the new features mentioned above, in fall 2012.
+The current release of version 4 (v4.2) has essentially the same functionality as version 3, but with a new user interface that reflects the redesign of the model architecture, support for additional image formats, and a variety of sampling methods for analyzing sub-landscapes.

 The purpose of this web site is to facilitate dissemination of the software and to facilitate communication among FRAGSTATS users.